 Secretary of the Board

-Josée-Anne Simard is a member of IPHR’s Board of Directors and Secretary of the organization.
+Josée-Anne Simard is Secretary of IPHR’s Board of Directors.

 Josée-Anne holds diplomas in Law (LL.B from the University of Montréal and LL.M from the University of Geneva and the Geneva Academy of International Humanitarian Law and Human Rights).
 She also holds diplomas in Political Science (Certificate from the Institut d’Etudes Politiques de Paris) and in Human Rights (Certificate from the University of Geneva).
 She is a member of the Quebec Bar (Canada).
 After her studies in Montréal she worked in private practice, then as a staff lawyer for the Quebec Bar for seven years where she was Permanent Secretary for many Standing Committees in Criminal Law, Civil Law and Administrative Law.
 She lived in the United States, then moved to Switzerland, where she has been living since 1996.
 For over ten years, she was involved with the International Red Cross and Red Crescent Museum, as well as with fund-raising for a humanitarian association promoting community-based economic development in poverty stricken areas of Africa, Asia and Latin America.